Letter Re: Evidence that Physical Silver is in Short Supply

 Note from JWR:

 The Rawles Gets Your Ready Family Preparedness Course is only rarely offered at a discounted price.
-Until Monday December 13th, the publisher is running a special sale, with a $50 discount.
-Don’t miss out on the chance to get a copy for yourself, or to give one as a Christmas gift. — Today we present the first entry for Round 32 of the SurvivalBlog non-fiction writing contest.
+While supplies last, the publisher is running a special sale.
+Don’t miss out on the chance to get a copy for yourself, or to give one as a Christmas gift before it goes out of print. — Today we present another two entries for Round 32 of the SurvivalBlog non-fiction writing contest.
 The prizes for this round will include: First Prize: A.) A course certificate from onPoint Tactical.
 This certificate will be for the prize winner’s choice of three-day civilian courses.
-(Excluding those restricted for …
+(Excluding those restricted …